Denmark – land of sea and islands

 Since the 1990s, many forests in Denmark have been designated as ’natural forests’, in which tree-felling is no longer allowed.
 This picture shows a forest of this type on the scientific reserve of Vorsø, Jutland, with many overturned elms (Ulmus glabra), which were killed by Dutch elm disease.
+This interesting reserve is presented in depth on the page Nature reserve Vorsø.
 (Photo copyright © by Kaj Halberg)

 Sea of heather